 Juvéderm and Restylane are both considered noninvasive procedures.
 This means that no surgery is required for either.
 They also both use hyaluronic acid to treat wrinkles via volume.
 Below is more information about each procedure.

-Juvéderm is designed to treat wrinkles in adults over the age of 21.
+Juvéderm is designed to treat wrinkles in adults.
 Each solution has a gel material made with hyaluronic acid.